pauiglesias/vue-drag-drop-file/README.md

 # vue-drag-drop-file
-A Vue plugin that prevents drag and drop files avoiding the browser file load.
+A VueJS plugin that prevents drag and drop files avoiding the browser file load.